PragTob/after_do/README.md

 ### Working with inheritance

-AfterDo also works with inheritance.
+after_do also works with inheritance.
 E.g. if you attach a callback to a method in a super class and that method is called in a sub class the callback is still executed.

 See this sample: